agamez0502/workbook-3/README.md

 ### ✨ Final Slay Note
 From Agile teamwork to GitHub collaboration to real Java applications —
 Workbook 3 is where everything starts to feel *real*.
-Organize the work, manage the repo, build the program — and do it all with style. 💅🚀
+Organize the work, manage the repo, and build the program. 💅🚀